getBoolean/shu_epub/PROTOTYPE.md

 Future<void> main() async {

 	// Recommended only for web, or when direct file access is not available.
-	// This should be used for Flutter applications if the EPUB is not copied to the app directory.
+	//
-	// The user could delete the file after opening it in the app, so either:
+	// The user could delete the file after opening it in the application, so either:
 	//   1. copy the file into the app directory and use `EpubParserController.file`
-	//   2. load the entire file and use `EpubParserController.bytes`
+	//   2. load the file bytes and use `EpubParserController.bytes`
 	final file = io.File("path/to/file.epub");
 	final bytes = await file.readAsBytes();
 	EpubParserControllerArchive controller = EpubParserController.bytes(